hyperledger/fabric-rfcs/text/0000-fabric-private-chaincode-lite.md

 The design documents referenced in [Design Documents](#design-documents) already outline the path to realize such architecture extension.

 ## References to Design Documents
-***TODO***

-***TODO: Also reference the two google design docs for FPC Lite (e.g., because of the security analysis in the TL-less doc): [FPC without Trusted Ledger](https://docs.google.com/document/d/1jbiOY6Eq7OLpM_s3nb-4X4AJXROgfRHOrNLQDLxVnsc/), [FPC externalized endorsement validation](https://docs.google.com/document/d/1RSrOfI9nh3d_DxT5CydvCg9lVNsZ9a30XcgC07in1BY)***

-***TODO: Also reference the [interfaces.md](https://github.com/hyperledger-labs/fabric-private-chaincode/blob/master/docs/design/fabric-v2%2B/interfaces.md)?***

-The full detailed protocol specification of FPC is documented in a series of UML Sequence Diagrams.
-Specifically:
+The full detailed protocol specification of FPC is documented in a series of UML Sequence Diagrams:

 - The [fpc-lifecycle-v2](../images/fpc/full-detail/fpc-lifecycle-v2.png) diagram describes the lifecycle of a FPC chaincode, focusing in particular on those elements that change in FPC vs. regular Fabric.
 - The [fpc-registration](../images/fpc/full-detail/fpc-registration.png) diagram describes how an FPC Chaincode Enclave is created on a Peer and registered at the FPC Registry, including the Remote Attestation process.